deeplearning4j/deeplearning4j/memory.md

 - JVM Garbage Collector and WeakReference tracking
 - MemoryWorkspaces [Workspaces guide](https://deeplearning4j.org/workspaces)

-Despite differences between these two approaches, idea stays the same: once on Java side some NDArray leaves scope, off-heap memory should be released so it could be reused later
+Despite differences between these two approaches, idea stays the same: once on Java side some NDArray leaves scope, off-heap memory should be released so it could be reused later.

 # Configuring limits